 There is no one right answer for which type of enterprise patch management software is the best fit for a specific situation.
 Each method of patch management software licensing represents a different price point and feature set that will help guide organizations to the best product within their budget.

 Although patch management automates a previously manual process, organizations must still include costs for administration of their chosen patch management product.
-Even automated patch management products require trained expertise to configure and maintain the product.
+Even automated patch management products require trained personnel with the expertise to configure and maintain the product and process.